romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 `porm` is an entry function of the ORM.

-First argument is a connection options object, for all connection options see: [client options](https://node-postgres.com/api/client) + [pool options](https://node-postgres.com/api/pool).
+The first argument is a connection options object, for all connection options see: [client options](https://node-postgres.com/api/client) + [pool options](https://node-postgres.com/api/pool).

 Connection options may include `log` and `logger`, see [createDb](/guide/query-builder.html#createDb) for details.

-Second argument is an object where keys are model names and values are models (see next section for defining model).
+The second argument is an object where keys are model names and values are models (see next section for defining model).

-Returns instance with models and some specific functions prefixed with `$` sign to not overlap with your models.
+Returns an instance with models and some specific functions prefixed with a `$` sign to not overlap with your models.

 ```ts
 import { porm } from 'porm'